-- D. Coordination with Law Enforcement.
-When a law enforcement agency is conducting its own investigation, the investigator should coordinate their fact-finding efforts with the law enforcement investigation in accordance with the SVSH Policy and Guidelines.
+- pattern of behavior by Respondent in accordance with Section IV.C.3.c, or resolve another issue of importance in the investigation. - ii.
+Sexual history evidence that is offered to show a party's reputation or character will never be considered for that purpose. - iii.
+The investigator will consider proffered evidence of sexual history, and provide it to the parties for review under Section IV.E. below, only if the investigator determines it is directly relevant.
+The investigator will inform the parties of this determination.
+If the investigator does allow sexual history evidence to be presented, they will provide a written explanation to the parties as to why consideration of the evidence is consistent with the principles in this section. - D. Coordination with Law Enforcement.
+When a law enforcement agency is conducting its own investigation, the investigator should coordinate their factfinding efforts with the law enforcement investigation in accordance with the SVSH Policy (See SVSH Policy Section V.A.5.b.i and SVSH Policy FAQs 7 and 8).
 A reasonable delay resulting from such coordination may be good cause for extending the timelines to complete the investigation.
-If so, the delay will be communicated and documented in accordance with the SVSH Policy and Guidelines. - E. Opportunity to Review and Respond.
+If so, the delay will be communicated and documented in accordance with the SVSH Policy. - E. Opportunity to Review and Respond.
 Before the investigator concludes the investigation and finalizes a written report, both Complainant and Respondent will have an equal opportunity to review and respond to the evidence that the investigator has deemed relevant, including relevant evidence that weighs against finding a policy violation(s).
 This is true regardless of whether a party has participated in the investigation.
 This review will also include a summary of relevant statements made by the parties and any witnesses.
-The Title IX Officer/OEOD will ensure that this review occurs in a manner designed to protect the privacy of both parties.
-The Title IX Officer/OEOD will designate a reasonable time for this review and response by the parties that, absent good cause found by the Title IX Officer, will not exceed five (5) business days. - F. Investigation Report.
+The Title IX Officer will ensure that this review occurs in a manner designed to protect the privacy of both parties.
+The Title IX Officer will designate a reasonable time for this review and response by the parties that, absent good cause found by the Title IX Officer, will not exceed 5 business days. - F. Investigation Report.
 The investigator will prepare a written report that includes the factual allegations and alleged policy violations, statements of the parties and witnesses, a summary of the evidence the investigator considered, findings of fact, credibility determinations when appropriate, an analysis of whether a policy violation has occurred, and a preliminary determination regarding whether there are any policy violations.
-The investigator may consult with OAISC, Human Resources, Academic Personnel, or other relevant offices on the preliminary determinations regarding violations of University policies other than the SVSH Policy.
+The investigator may consult with Student Conduct on the preliminary determinations regarding violations of student conduct policies other than the SVSH Policy.
 If credibility determinations were not necessary to reach the findings and preliminary policy determinations, the report will so note and explain why.
 If the Complainant or Respondent offered witnesses or other evidence that was not considered by the investigator, the investigation report will include an explanation of why it was not considered.
-The investigation report should also indicate when and how the parties were given an opportunity to review the evidence.
+The investigation report should also indicate when and how the parties were given an opportunity to review the evidence (see Section E above).
+If the findings of fact indicate that DOE-Covered Conduct occurred, but was not charged as such in the notice of investigation, then the investigator will reach preliminary determinations regarding whether a policy violation occurred and the Title IX Officer will notify the parties that the case will now proceed per the University's procedures (Appendix F) for resolving DOE Formal Complaints of DOE-Covered Conduct, as defined in the SVSH Policy.